zenml-io/zenml/docs/book/how-to/advanced-topics/manage-zenml-server/troubleshoot-your-deployed-server.md

 {% tab title="Docker" %}
 If you are using Docker, you can view the logs of the ZenML server using the following method:

-* If you used the `zenml up --docker` CLI command to deploy the Docker ZenML server, you can check the logs with the
+* If you used the `zenml login --local --docker` CLI command to deploy the Docker ZenML server, you can check the logs with the
   command:

   ```shell